 Boxed cattle guards allow for installation directly on the ground.
 Dirt is typically piled up on each side to provide a ramp for vehicles to cross the 12” tall barrier.
 The box itself is simply a steel skirt that prevents dirt from creeping in underneath and filling in the space under the guard.
 You may choose from the integral box, which is welded directly to the perimeter seen here,

-or a removable box which allows for cleaning the vault area below without disturbing the area around it be simply lifting the guard:
+or a removable box that allows for cleaning the vault area below without disturbing the area around it by simply lifting the guard:

-These boxed guards are extremely popular and useful for construction sites as washouts, dirt shakers and allow for installation without digging a vault and pouring footings.
-To clean debris out from underneath, it can simply be drug from it’s resting place and then returned again.
+These boxed guards are extremely popular and useful for construction sites as washouts, and dirt shakers and allow for installation without digging a vault and pouring footings.
+To clean debris out from underneath, it can simply be drug from its resting place and then returned.
 It is important to install on level ground to prevent movement over time.

-Wings are used to connect the guard to a fence-line to prevent livestock from crossing around the fence post.
-They are triangles that attached to the ends of the barrier, lean away from the roadway and provide a vertical post to run the fencing to.
+Wings are used to connect the guard to a fence line to prevent livestock from crossing around the fence post.
+They are triangles that are attached to the ends of the barrier, lean away from the roadway, and provide a vertical post to run the fencing to.
 Without them, crossing around the last fence post can be possible and some animals may just skirt the guard.

 Cattle Guard Animal Safety

-It’s important to remember that these barriers are not effective for all types of animals and of particular note, we don’t not recommend them for horses.
-Horses hooves and legs are such that they can slide their leg down between the pipes.
-They then panic in an effort to get out and can break their slender leg.
-We suggest a typical farm gate be used with at all times to contain horses.
+It’s important to remember that these barriers are not effective for all types of animals and of particular note, we don’t recommend them for horses.
+Horses’ hooves and legs are such that they can slide their leg down between the pipes.
+They then panic to get out and can break their slender leg.
+We suggest a typical farm gate be used at all times to contain horses.

-Other animals that may not be discourage and can simply walk across the tops or rounded pipe are goats, dogs & cats, sheep and hogs.
+Other animals that may not be discouraged and can simply walk across the tops or rounded pipe are goats, dogs & cats, sheep, and hogs.
 They are more sure-footed and can trot right across a cattle guard.

 As always, please go to www.BarnWorld.com or call 720.238.2190 for all of your livestock supply needs!